 If you pay for tuition like I do – absolutely set up a payment plan if possible that is paid each month.
 As for loans, take only what is necessary and start to make monthly payments on the loans.
 You’ve already heard it a million times but – do not make the minimum payments!
 The more you pay, the less interest accrues.

-After you calculate your monthly expenses between tuition, books, transportation/gas, and a small allowance for various expenditures – find out how much you need to be making.
+After you calculate your monthly expenses for tuition, books, transportation/gas, and a small allowance for various expenditures – find out how much you need to be making.

 2. Get a job or two